 The iFit Coach community is not nearly as rabid as the Peloton community, and they don't currently offer live streaming classes, so that's something to take into consideration.
 If you like the idea of becoming part of something with like minded individuals across the country, then the Peloton Tread might be a good choice for you.

 So you can think of the Peloton Tread as a gym treadmill with advanced residential technology.
-There are other high end brands like Life Fitness and Matrix that do offer some components of what Peloton and NordicTrack offer, but not the limitless library of classes/workouts.
+There are other high end brands like Life Fitness that do offer some components of what Peloton and NordicTrack offer, but not the limitless library of classes/workouts.